-- ADR 021 Aircraft Fuelling and Fuel Installation Management Version 1.0 April 2024 - b) Turbine fuels should be checked using a chemical water detector.
+Document ADR 021 Aircraft Fuelling and Fuel Installation Management Version Issue 1

+- fuel.
+'Clear' refers to the absence of sediment or emulsion.
+'Bright' refers to the sparkling appearance of fuel free from cloud or haze. - b) Turbine fuels should be checked using a chemical water detector.
 The presence of free or suspended water is indicated by a distinct change in the colour of the paste, paper or detector element.
 When a single, clear, apparently colourless liquid is drawn from a container believed to contain aviation gasoline, visual testing alone is inadequate to determine whether it is pure fuel or pure water.
 Testing by hydrometer or water detecting paste, paper or detector element is required. - c) Undissolved water (free water) will appear as droplets on the sides or as bulk water on the bottom of the sample vessel.
 Free water will separate quickly from AVGAS.
-When the fuel has water in suspension the sample will appear hazy or cloudy. - 4.2.3 Solid particle contamination generally consists of small amounts of rust, sand, dust, scale etc. suspended in the fuel or settled out on the bottom of the sample vessel. - 4.2.4 Water-finding paste applied to the end of a dipstick or dip tape should be used for direct checking of turbine fuel in bulk storage, or barrels, and may be used similarly for AVGAS.
+When the fuel has water in suspension the sample will appear hazy or cloudy. - 2.3 Solid particle contamination generally consists of small amounts of rust, sand, dust, scale etc. suspended in the fuel or settled out on the bottom of the sample vessel. - 2.4 Water-finding paste applied to the end of a dipstick or dip tape should be used for direct checking of turbine fuel in bulk storage, or barrels, and may be used similarly for AVGAS.
 Fresh paste should be used for each check and the dipstick should be allowed to rest on the bottom of the container for up to but no longer than 10 seconds.

-4.3 Record Keeping
+3 Record Keeping

-- 4.3.1 Written records should be kept of: - a) all deliveries into fuel installations.
+- 3.1 Written records should be kept of: - a) all deliveries into fuel installations.
 These records should include the grade and quantity of the fuel, the delivery date, and should include copies of release notes or certificates of conformity. - b) the particulars of the maintenance, including any associated rectification, and cleaning of the fuel installation.
-These should include details of: - i) inspections and tests; - ii) pressure, purging, equipment, and filter checks; and - iii) hose inspections. - c) the particulars of fuel samples taken and the results of tests of those samples. - d) all barrel deliveries, and of the associated decanting and dispensing of fuel, and of sampling checks. - 4.3.2 Written records of de-fuelling operations should include details of: - a) the aircraft registration; - b) the date of de-fuelling; - c) the results of sampling checks; - d) the quantity and grade of fuel drawn; and - e) the disposal of the fuel drawn. - 4.3.3 The records referred to above should be preserved for twelve months, or more as the DCA may in a particular case direct.
+These should include details of: - i) inspections and tests; - ii) pressure, purging, equipment, and filter checks; and - iii) hose inspections. - c) the particulars of fuel samples taken and the results of tests of those samples. - d) all barrel deliveries, and of the associated decanting and dispensing of fuel, and of sampling checks. - 3.2 Written records of de-fuelling operations should include details of: - a) the aircraft registration; - b) the date of de-fuelling; - c) the results of sampling checks; - d) the quantity and grade of fuel drawn; and - e) the disposal of the fuel drawn. - 3.3 The records referred to above should be preserved for twelve months, or more as the DCA may in a particular case direct.
 They should include details of consequential action where a defect or deficiency has been revealed and, on request, such records should be produced to an authorised person within a reasonable time.